Unifying Generative Models with GFlowNets and Beyond: GFlowNet as a Unifying Framework

-The following proposition reveals an equivalence between the two perspectives in Observation~\ref{obs:hvae_gfn}. \begin{proposition} Training hierarchical latent variable models with the KL-trajectory balance $\KL{ P_B(\tau)}{P_F(\tau)}$ is equivalent to training HVAEs by maximizing its ELBO. \end{proposition}
+The following proposition reveals an equivalence between the two perspectives in Observation~\ref{obs:hvae_gfn}. \begin{proposition} Training hierarchical latent variable models with the KL-trajectory balance $\KL{ P_B(\tau)}{P_F(\tau)}$ objective is equivalent to training HVAEs by maximizing its ELBO, in the sense of having the same global optimum. \end{proposition} In this work we relegate all proofs to \Secref{sec:proofs}.
+We refer to \citet{Snderby2016LadderVA,Child2021VeryDV, Shu2022BitPI} for practice of HVAEs on large scale image modeling.

-We remark that there is also top-down modeling for hierarchical VAE \cite{Snderby2016LadderVA, Child2021VeryDV}, where the inference model takes the factorization form of $q(\z_1|\x)\prod_{i=1}^{L-1}q(\z_{i+1}|\z_{i})$.
-However, we do not discuss it here as it does not have much connection to GFlowNets, although it has more application power in practice.